dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_subcommands_notes.md

 Internally, the values come from 1000mV - 1800mV regulated voltage samples, that are translated to 1320-1680 values.

-These seem to follow a curve between 3.3V and 4.2V.
+These follow a curve between 3.3V and 4.2V (tested with multimeter).
 So a 2.5x multiplier can get us the real battery voltage in mV.

 Based on this info, we have the following table: